 Taylor Schumann survived a school shooting, yet she was left with permanent wounds, both visible and invisible.
 In her book When Thoughts and Prayers Aren't Enough she weaves her own incredible story into a larger conversation about gun violence in America.
 In this interview, Taylor frames gun violence as a spiritual issue rather than a political one while sharing her ideas on advocating for a safer future.

 Christians who struggle with their mental health often hear conflicting messages about how their spiritual life and conditions like depression and anxiety relate.
 But according to author Diana Gruver, we can find a middle road where Christian faith and mental health are integrated in healthy ways.
 Listen in as she begins a life-giving conversation about the role faith can play in our mental health journey.

 In this interview, Michael Lindsay explores the seven stages of transition he writes about in his book Hinge Moments.
 With vulnerability and insight, he shares how he has navigated his own vocational transition from president of Gordon College to president-elect of Taylor University.

 In this interview, Power Women editors Nancy Wang Yuen and Deshonna Collier-Goubil discuss how they navigate the call to both the academy and motherhood as Christian women.
 If you've ever wanted to hear from women on a similar vocational journey who come from different backgrounds, academic disciplines, and stages of parenting and career, this interview will be refreshing.

-In this fascinating interview, IVP authors Barbara Peacock, MelindaJoy Mingo, Terence Lester, Antipas Harris, and A. D. "Lumkile" Thomason share their thoughts on the events of 2020, new ways we can be celebrating Black History Month, and their hopes for the future of racial reconciliation in America.
+In this fascinating interview, IVP authors Barbara Peacock, MelindaJoy Mingo, Terence Lester, Antipas Harris, and A. D. "Lumkile" Thomason share their ideas for new ways we can be celebrating Black History Month as well as their hopes for the future of racial reconciliation in America.